Delaware Fightin' Blue Hens football: Bowl games

 Delaware has appeared in 11 bowl games and have a 8–3 bowl record.

 Division I-AA/FCS playoffs

-The Fightin' Blue Hens have appeared in the Division I-AA/FCS Playoffs eighteen times.
-Their combined record is 25–17.
+The Fightin' Blue Hens have appeared in the Division I-AA/FCS Playoffs nineteen times.
+Their combined record is 25–18.
 They were I-AA National Champions in 2003.

 Division II playoffs results

 The Fightin' Blue Hens have appeared in the Division II playoffs five times with an overall record of 7–4.
 They were Division II National Champions in 1979.